renr0124/FinalProject-NP/README.md

 How?

-We're going to use the power of python and networking to create an effective tic-tac-toe game that utilizes a central server to provide 2 clients with the ability to play against eachother in a high intensity multiplayer environment.
+We're going to use the power of python, Java, JavaFX, and networking to create an effective tic-tac-toe game that utilizes a central server to provide 2 clients with the ability to play against eachother in a high intensity multiplayer environment.

 # Deliverables:
-1. 2 Clients (Computers)
+1. 2 Clients (Computers) - Game is client sided so both computers will have identical code.
+Computers use Java and JavaFX to make game run and look good to x users.
-2. 1 Windows Server to communicate between the 2 Clients
+2. 1 Windows Server to communicate between the 2 Clients - Only send/receive via socket, no game code involved Server will use Python for lightweight networking and ability to scale.

 Plan:
   * Week 1